-- 1. Candidates will develop a coaching philosophy that centers on ethical conduct and behavior while focusing on the safety and well-being of the athlete. - 2.
-Candidates will develop forseeability of inherent risks and recognition of unsafe equipment, facilities, and conditions during high risk activities. - Candidates will develop a pilot study on a topic that is unique to the needs of the sports program being coached by the candidate and determine the relevance of the study through a statistical analysis of the results.
+- develop a coaching philosophy that centers on ethical conduct and behavior while focusing on the safety and well being of the athlete. - develop the ability to recognize inherent risks of unsafe equipment, facilities, and conditions during high risk activities. - develop a capstone project on a topic that is unique to the needs of the sports program being coached by the candidate and determine the relevance of the study through a statistical analysis of the results.